 After just 4 monthly episodes, MTV2 backtracked and rescheduled 120 Minutes as a traditional weekly program on Friday mornings as part of its AMTV2 block of music videos, beginning November 18, 2011.
 Despite the program still bearing his name, Matt Pinfield himself was largely absent from the show beginning May 18, 2012, reappearing only once for an MTV EMA special in November 2012.

 120 Minutes sailed off into the sunset once again in MTV’s all too familiar “ghost town” format as a simple block of music videos — no host, no guests.
-The last new episode catalogued at MTV Hive aired January 25, 2013, at 7 a.m.
+The final new episode catalogued at MTV Hive aired January 25, 2013, followed by the last episode on TV, which aired February 1, 2013, at 7 a.m.
 ET on MTV2.

 A moment for us